opportus/object-mapper/docs/index.md

 The *automatic routing* allows to map seemlessly objects.

-Calling the `ObjectMapper::map(object $source, $target, ?Map $map): ?object` method presented earlier, with its `$map` parameter set on `null` makes the method build then use a [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php) composed of the default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php).
+Calling the `ObjectMapper::map(object $source, $target, ?Map $map = null): ?object` method presented earlier, with its `$map` parameter set on `null` makes the method build then use a [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php) composed of the default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php).

 The default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php) behavior consists of guessing what is the appropriate point of the source class to connect to each point of the target class.
-The connected *source point* and *target point* compose then a [`Route`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Route.php) which is followed by the `ObjectMapper::map(object $source, $target, ?Map $map): ?object` method.
+The connected *source point* and *target point* compose then a [`Route`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Route.php) which is followed by the `ObjectMapper::map(object $source, $target, ?Map $map = null): ?object` method.

 For the default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php), a *target point* can be: